charlietfc/MCA-2022/README.md

 I started by thinking I would try to transcribe a Debussy Orchestral work, but on discussion with Josh I realized this would be hard to pursue later down the line due to transposing instruments.
 I then went for a debussy piece for cello and piano, The Cello Sonata prologue.
 But when I imported it into Musescore the score was almost unrecognisable, parts had been stretched out and voice parts had been added randomly.
 I thought it best to choose a simpler piece.

 I ended up choosing Debussy's L51.
 The pdf imported well enough aside from the fact that it was in 2/4 whereas the original score is in 3/4.
 When I tried to convert it to 3/4 Musescore crashed.
 So I started switching the score to 3/4 in small chunks, working backwards.
 Josh then told me I could just do 20 bars which I easily converted.
 There were then not many changes to make to the score apart from the odd duration issue, missing note or missing articulations and dynamics.
+Later on I went back to change it to just 10 bars, I had to edit these myself but the basis was from the Musescore Transcription

 ## Week 3 Write Up